dmairs/botse/docs/campaign/day/end-of-day-phase.md

 :::warning[Expert Difficulty]
 On **Expert** difficulty, an adventurer must discard an item to resolve this step.
 If the discarded item is a [<img src="/icons/consumable.svg" alt="Consumable Icon" className="icon-svg" />](/docs/adventurer/items/types/consumable), the adventurer may resolve that item's effects before discarding it (if applicable).

+---

+**Trading items and Expert difficulty**

+All adventurers participating in an item trade must have an Adventurers Rest step, the giver and the receiver.
+Therefore to participate in a trade, you must have discarded an item.

+<a href="https://discord.com/channels/273472391403798528/1361396124782694450/1387183203730587790" target="_blank">Source</a>

 :::

 - Each adventurer heals for a number of HP based on the game's difficulty—including defeated adventurers, who are revived when their HP is raised above 0.